Den Hegarty: After Darts (1978–)

 Hegarty left Darts in 1978.
 He signed to Mercury Records and released a solo single "Voodoo Voodoo" in March 1979 which was his only solo hit, reaching number 73 in the UK Singles Chart.
 The following year, he made a guest appearance on The Clash's album Sandinista!.

 Hegarty moved into broadcasting, hosting the Tyne Tees Television show Alright Now.
 After working for BBC Radio 1 (presenting Talkabout), and featuring in three series of Jack Good's final television show, Let's Rock, he moved on to host the final series of Tiswas along with DJ Gordon Astley, comedian/impressionist Fogwell Flax, and Sally James.
 Hegarty's contributions included "inexplicably sitting in a bathtub full of baked beans or providing loud 'BONG's in his booming bass tones for a section aping the 10 o'clock news called News At Den".
 After the demise of Tiswas, Hegarty became a cable show quizmaster, and then took another direction providing voices for animated characters in television advertisements.

 Hegarty lives with his wife and one son in Devon.
-He now works as a lecturer in psychology at Exeter College and with the Open University, but he is still singing.
+As of 2014 he was working as a lecturer in psychology at Exeter College and with the Open University, but he is still singing.
 He has fronted an a cappella band called Slackapella, plus a 15-piece outfit called Soul Traders, and still sings with the doo-woppers, The Metrotones.
 Hegarty helped revive Darts in 2006 and still performs at occasional gigs with the reformed band.